Salt Water Salt Water — How Salt Water Pools Kill Bacteria - Chlorine Generation Process

 Safety Considerations

-Warning: Avoid adding cal-hypo shock when the generator is running, as this can damage the cell plates.
+Warning: Avoid relying on cal-hypo in a salt pool — it raises calcium hardness and can scale the cell; if you must use it, dissolve it first and don't add it through a running cell.
+Liquid chlorine is the preferred supplement and can be added with the generator running.
 If cal-hypo is needed, turn off the generator first and follow proper dosing procedures.
 Liquid chlorine can be safely added without shutting off the generator.

 Always handle muriatic acid with proper ventilation, protective equipment, and add acid to water (never water to acid) when making pH adjustments or cleaning generator cells.